DominicValerio/simplest-interpreter/README.md

-Probably the simplest AST walking interpreter that still has a decent amount of features.
+A programming language interpreter made in Rust, written in an idiomatic Rust way with no dependencies outside of std.
+The method it uses for executing code is Abstract Syntax Tree walking.
+This is different from a compiler that converts human readable code into computer code.
+I revised the code to make it as fully featured as possible, while also keeping it simple compared to other interpreters I’ve seen.
+During the development process, I used unit tests on every part of the interpreter before putting it all together.

 Most of code can be found in the `runtime` folder

 Here's a short runnable code example:
 ```go